Contact Us for a Free Consultation (213) 542-0979

 There're all kinds of different circumstances we can think of.
 The judge rules on all objections during a trial.
 The judge instructs the jury during a trial.
 If it's a preliminary hearing in a felony case and somebody is trying to put in some evidence and the other party doesn't want it, the judge is going to rule on that and make a decision.

-The judge makes the decision at the end of the preliminary hearing whether the person is going to be held to answer and send him the trial court.
-So, the judge definitely has a lot of power in criminal cases.
+The judge decides at the end of the preliminary hearing whether the person will be held to answer and sends him to the trial court.
+So, the judge has a lot of power in criminal cases.

 Menu